Blueberry Kefir Smoothie Flavoured with Rose & Good for Your Gut

 - Your choice of superfood powders - optional.
 I added 1 heaped tsp baobab and 1 heaped tsp purple corn powder

-- Place all ingredients into a power blender and blitz for around 30 seconds, depending on what blender you're using.
+- Place all ingredients into a power blender and blitz for around 30 to 90 seconds, depending on what blender you're using.
 For the Optimum Vac2 Air Vacuum Blender, use the vacuum function followed by the smoothie function.

 - Pour into glasses and enjoy.